-When it comes to our water, models and ice add consistency and predictability to water treatment.
+More importantly, models and ice add consistency and predictability to the water treatment process.

-The National Weather Service (NWS) Cleveland office's Great Lakes Freeze-up Outlook for the shipping industry states the probabilities for La Nina extending through winter are approximately 95%.
-Yet, “there is high uncertainty in the December, January and February temperature forecasts for the Great Lakes region,” and there are “equal-chances of below, near, or above normal seasonal mean temperatures.”
-The NWS forecast also predicts below normal temperatures heading into spring, and if ice forms the cold spring could extend the ice season.
+The National Weather Service (NWS) Cleveland office's Great Lakes Freeze-up Outlook states the probabilities for La Nina extending through winter are approximately 95%.
+Yet, “there is high uncertainty in the December, January, and February temperature forecasts for the Great Lakes region,” and there are “equal-chances of below, near, or above-normal seasonal mean temperatures.”
+The NWS forecast also predicts below normal temperatures heading into spring, and if ice forms, the cold spring could extend the ice season.

-The staff at NOAA’s Great Lakes Environmental Research Laboratory (GLERL), who create the models for our Lake Erie Hypoxia Forecast, also predict winter ice cover.
+The staff at NOAA’s Great Lakes Environmental Research Laboratory (GLERL) also predict winter ice cover.
 Their research has shown that the inter-annual variability of Great Lakes ice cover is heavily influenced by four large-scale climate patterns referred to as teleconnections: the North Atlantic Oscillation (NAO), the Atlantic Multi-decadal Oscillation (AMO), the El Nino/Southern Oscillation (ENSO) and the Pacific Decadal Oscillation (PDO).

-In 2019-2020, there was only about 30-35 inches of snowfall around the Cleveland area.
-During an “average” winter, the Cleveland area gets 65-70 inches of snow and many Cleveland Water customers had 12 to 18-inches of snow during the last week’s storm.
-Snowfall, however, does not equate into a frozen lake.
 For Lake Erie to freeze there needs to be multiple days of very cold air to pull the heat out of the water and turn the surface to ice.
-Because the air temperatures are predicted to widely fluctuate, we may also see that Lake Erie gets a glazing of ice over a majority of the surface area; however, the ice will be gone as soon as winds whip up the waters, breaking apart the frozen molecules and scattering them in the other 127.7 million gallons of unfrozen water.
+Because the air temperatures are predicted to widely fluctuate, we may see that Lake Erie gets only a glaze of ice over a majority of the surface area; however, the ice will be gone as soon as winds whip up the waters, breaking apart the frozen molecules and scattering them in the other 127.7 million gallons of unfrozen water.

-Water temps at our intakes is 44.2 degrees Fahrenheit as of today, December 7, 2020.
+Water temperature at our intakes is 44.2 degrees Fahrenheit as of December 7, 2020.
 The surface of Lake Erie will not begin to freeze until that temperature stays consistently below 39.2°F, based on the science of water density.